ArtyLLaMa/ArtyLLaMA/README.md

 - Tailwind CSS for styling
 - DOMPurify for HTML sanitization
 - Express.js for the backend server
+- Concurrently for running multiple npm scripts
 - A special shout-out to Dependabot, our tireless digital guardian.
 While it may not write code, it certainly keeps our dependencies in check with the enthusiasm of a caffeinated squirrel. 🤖🎉

+## Support

+If you like this project, please give it a ⭐️ on GitHub!

+For support, please open an issue on the GitHub repository.